 The Big Chill is a charitable event.
-In addition to a small race fee, participants are asked to bring a new toy, valued at $15 & up or an equivalent cash donation for a child between the ages of 3 and 14.
+In addition to a small race fee, participants are asked to bring in a new toy or an equivalent cash donation for a child between the ages of 3 and 14.
 Toy donations will benefit New Brunswick Housing Authority and several other local charities.
 Cash donations will benefit The Rutgers Food Insecurity Fund.

-Thousands of toys are collected on Race Day.
-Toys are wrapped by over 100 volunteers the following Monday and sent to the administrative offices of the New Brunswick Housing Authority, the Franklin Housing Authority, Robert Wood Johnson, The Salvation Army of Bound Brook, The American Red Cross of Central New Jersey and ten other organizations.
+Thousands of toys are collected on Race Day and donated to New Brunswick Housing Authority, the Franklin Housing Authority, Robert Wood Johnson, The Salvation Army of Bound Brook, The American Red Cross of Central New Jersey and other organizations.

 Business Community Involvement